davenicholson-xyz/wallchemy/README.md

 ### Usage

-Call the `wallchemy` command and select an option to retrieve a random wallpaper.

 `wallchemy -collection name` will select a wallpaper from your collection with that name.
 Include your username and API key in the config/flags.

 `wallchemy -random search_term` will return wallpapers from that query.